Go to content

 • Reduce calls about orders and bookings to support staff

-• Don’t ask users to enter information we can get ourselves
+• Don’t ask users to enter information we can retrieve ourselves

 • Save time for Feelgood staff who manage orders and bookings